tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Additional_Services.md

 Build applications and websites fast with low-cost, pre-configured cloud resources

+## AWS Glue

+AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.

 ### Use cases

 Launch simple web applications; Use pre-configured development stacks like LAMP, Nginx, MEAN, and Node.js. to get online quickly and easily.